Hosting your own website

 Opting for a paid provider

 The cons of hosting your own website are that you have to spend huge amount of money for the server as well as for hiring a specialist.
-There are hardly any cons when you opt for paid hosting as long as you opt for a reputable website hosting provider.
+There are hardly any cons when you opt for paid hosting as long as you opt for a reputable Hosting provider.